abhat09/abhat09/README.md

 - Segmented employees using **K-Prototype clustering** and predicting employee attrition using **logistic regression**, **GBT**, and **RandomForest**.
 - Applied **SMOTE** for balancing the dataset and **GridSearchCV** for hyperparameter tuning.
 - Provided actionable insights for improving retention and reducing attrition.

 ---

-## 🔍 **What I’m Looking For:**
-Last summer I had the opportunity to work as a **Software Engineering Intern** at Material Bank where I was able to analyze 6 months of consumer data in R to gain insight into product preferences, delivery regions, & product specifications across different projects, informing targeted marketing strategies.

-Now, I’m actively exploring **Summer 2025 internship** opportunities in **data science**, particularly in **statistical modeling**, **machine learning**, and **cloud-based solutions**.
-I’m excited to apply my skills to new industries and collaborate on impactful projects that drive innovation and strategic decision-making. 🚀

----